Monicacyril/user-api-test/README.md

     ```npm i --save-dev typescript jasmine @types/jasmine```
 3. Initialize Project for Typescript Usage.
 This will create a tsconfig.json file.
     ```npx tsc --init```
-4. Update outDir in tsconfig.json:
+4. Update outDir in tsconfig.json: when compile the ts code, the complier converts ts to Js and the Js code is saved in the below directory
     ```"outDir": "./dist", /* Specify an output folder for all emitted files. */```

 5. Initialize Jasmine.
 This creates a file at spec/support/jasmine.json
     ```npx jasmine init```
 6. make the following changes in jasmine.json: